 If you’re reading this, you’ve probably already chatted with a human and are gearing up for your trial.
 This page will provide you with some general information about your trial and what you can expect along the way.

 Most Human Made employees came on board via a trial project.
-Every trial is about 30-40 hours long, lasts for 1-6 weeks, and we pay a flat rate of $25 per hour (USD) throughout the trial.
+Engineering trials usually last 40-60 hours, while other roles are occasionally longer.
+The usually last for 1-6 weeks and we pay a flat rate of $25 per hour (USD) throughout the trial.

 You’ll join one of Human Made’s pre-existing teams.
 We’re very flexible on how you do the work and it’s normal for trials to fit around other jobs or commitments.
 Or you can approach it full-time.
 It’s up to you.